 - Cut eggs in half, crosswise.
 Remove the yolks and place in a small bowl.

 - Using a fork, mash the egg yolks.
 Stir in the mayonnaise, mustard and salt, mixing until smooth.
 Add the cilantro and jalapeno, stirring until well blended.

 - Transfer the yolk mixture into a plastic pastry bag or food storage bag with a hole cut into one corner and pipe the yolk mixture into the egg white halves.
 You will need a fairly large opening so the cilantro and jalapeno don't get stuck.
 (You can spoon into the egg white halves if you prefer)

-- Sprinkle the eggs with cheddar cheese and dust with chipotle pepper spice.
+- Sprinkle the eggs with cheddar cheese and dust with chipotle powder.
 Garnish with green onion slices.